flovntp/vllm-upsunify/upsun-README.md

   - `upsun resources:set --size=vllmupsuntest:1`
   - You may increase/decrease the disk, depending on how much space your models need
   - https://docs.upsun.com/get-started/here/set-resources.html

+# Doing test inferencing
+You can use the `offline_batched_inference.py` script to do some test offline batched inferencing.
+The example code is from https://docs.vllm.ai/en/latest/getting_started/quickstart.html#offline-batched-inference

+Copy the test script to the **/tmp** directory, and then execute it with `python offline_batched_inference.py`